Archon II: Adept

 Archon II: Adept is a strategy/action video game developed by Free Fall Associates: Jon Freeman, Paul Reiche III, and Anne Westfall.
 It was published in 1984 by Electronic Arts for the Atari 8-bit computers and Commodore 64.
-Ports followed for the Apple II, Amstrad CPC,ZX Spectrum, and Amiga.
+Ports followed for the Apple II, Amstrad CPC, ZX Spectrum, and Amiga.

-Archon II takes place on a game board.
-When a piece lands on another player's piece, both are moved to a battle arena where they duel to the death.
+Archon II is played in turns on a game board, except that when a piece lands on an opposing piece, both are moved to a battle arena where they duel to the death in a real-time action sequence.
 It is the sequel to the 1983 Archon: The Light and the Dark.

 Gameplay

-Adept is a game for two players or one player against the computer.
-The starting side can be chosen or randomized.
-The side that goes second receives more magical power.
-Order plays with yellow pieces and Chaos with blue on a game board with concentric bands of Fire, Air, Water, and Earth, two Void squares, and two decorative citadels.
-Each player starts with four wizards called "Adepts" that can place other pieces into play.